 Entities

 Transcript

-Now I only indicate this danger because I believe, with all the other e tendencies which come from radio, movie, newspapers, television, etc., there is a real danger of a total f of adjustment (in the second sense of the word) which indeed would finally destroy itself because the creative spirit would be driven out.
-This is the limit of THIS ideal.
-Then the third ideal is introducing into groups the meaning of which is expressed in sets of g, doctrines, and perhaps dogmas.
+Now I only indicate this danger because I believe, with all the other conformist tendencies which come from radio, movie, newspapers, television, etc., there is a real danger of a total adjustment of adjustment (in the second sense of the word) which indeed would finally destroy itself because the creative spirit would be driven out.
+This is the limit of this ideal.

+Then the third ideal is introducing into groups the meaning of which is expressed in sets of symbols, doctrines, and perhaps dogmas.
 Introduction is the interpretative introduction into these concepts, doctrines and symbols.
 This is not necessarily the same as the second is.
-The h

-of i could be described as patternization, subjection to a pattern.
+The education of adjustment could be described as patternization, subjection to a pattern.
 The third can be described as conformism, to introduce into a group with which one conflicts, without being modelled according to a pattern.
 But of course there is a similar problem in this introductory type, namely

 Register

-dHuxley, Aldous
+eHuxley, Aldous

+Entities